-HIV/AIDS-related entry restrictions may apply to visitors and foreign residents of Nigeria.
-Foreigners with HIV/AIDS may be denied entry.
+If you have HIV or AIDS, you may be denied entry to Nigeria.
+HIV/AIDS-related entry restrictions apply to visitors and foreign residents of Nigeria.
 Nigerian authorities may require HIV tests for foreigners intending to marry Nigerian citizens.

 Safety and security

-There is a high threat of kidnapping, terrorist attack, violent civil unrest and crime across much of Nigeria.
+There is a high threat of terrorist attack, kidnapping, violent civil unrest and crime across much of Nigeria.
 Exercise extreme caution.
 Consider getting professional security advice.
-The security situation could deteriorate without warning and you could be caught in violence directed at others.
+The security situation could deteriorate without warning and you could be caught up in violence directed at others.

 In recent years Nigeria-based militant groups, including Boko Haram (also known as Islamic State West Africa Province), have carried out large-scale and often simultaneous attacks against a range of targets in Nigeria.
-Attacks, which can include the use of explosive devices (including suicide bombers) and gun fire, have been most frequent in the north-eastern states, such as Adamawa, Bauchi, Borno, Gombe, Kano, Kaduna and Yobe.
+Attacks can include the use of explosive devices (including suicide bombers) and gun fire.

-Exercise heightened vigilance near Nigerian government and security institutions, internally displaced persons' camps, international organisations, police stations, diplomatic premises, financial institutions, oil facilities and infrastructure, as well as public areas including markets, hotels, licensed premises, restaurants, venues broadcasting international sporting events, shopping centres, places of worship, cinemas, educational institutions (including schools, colleges and universities), airports and transport infrastructure, outdoor recreation events and tourist areas.
+Possible targets for future attacks include Nigerian government and security institutions, internally displaced persons' camps, international organisations, police stations, diplomatic premises, financial institutions, oil facilities and infrastructure.
+Public areas including markets, hotels, licensed premises, restaurants, venues broadcasting international sporting events, shopping centres, places of worship, cinemas, educational institutions (including schools, colleges and universities), airports and transport infrastructure, outdoor recreation events and tourist areas could also be targeted.